 Wednesday 20 October 2021, 7.30pm

 Dominic Lash celebrates the launch of the first three CDs on his own Spoonhunt label: Limulus by the Dominc Lash Quartet; Discernment by the quartet of John Butcher, Dominic Lash, Mark Sanders, and the much-missed John Russell; and Distinctions by the 20-strong Consorts ensemble, recorded in Cafe OTO at the start of last year.
-Tonight will feature Consorts as well as the first performance by the quartet of Butcher, Lash, Sanders, and pianist Pat Thomas.
+Tonight will feature Consorts as well as the first performance by the quartet of Butcher, Lash, Steve Noble, and pianist Pat Thomas.

 "Lash's orchestral approach is inspired, with a focus on particular combinations of voices - bowed strings, bass clarinet, mysterious amplified scritches at one point, fluttering electronics and braying baritone saxophones at another - while the combined mass of the full ensemble looms in and out of view." – Stewart Smith, The Wire